Skip to content

 How and When to Apply for Student Finance 2024 to 2025

-Applying for Maintenance Loan
+Applying for a Maintenance Loan

 You can apply for a Maintenance Loan to help pay for your living costs such as books and rent.
 How much you can get depends on your household income, and where you live and study.
+From 2025 maintenance loans are going up by 3.1%.

-To see how much you could get to live on go to the Student Finance Calculator
+To see how much you could get to live on go to the Student Finance Calculator.

 Saving Money by doing a Shorter Course